Measuring Hall voltage and Hall resistance in an atom-based quantum simulator

-{\bf Theoretical background -- } This experimental procedure differs from protocols proposing to measure $\rho_{\rm H}$ either in stationary regimes~\cite{prelovsek1999hall,zotos2000reactive,greschner2019universal,filippone2019vanishing} or to fine-tune $E_{y}$ such to suppress the polarization $P_y$ at every single time~\cite{PhysRevLett.126.030501}, and presents the advantage compared to the proposed protocol of Ref.~\cite{PhysRevLett.126.030501} to work for finite magnetic fields and not just in the limit of $B\to 0$.
+{\bf Theoretical background -- } This experimental procedure differs from protocols proposing to measure $\rho_{\rm H}$ either in stationary regimes~\cite{prelovsek1999hall,zotos2000reactive,greschner2019universal,filippone2019vanishing} or to fine-tune $E_{y}$ such to suppress the polarization $P_y$ at every single time~\cite{PhysRevLett.126.030501}, and presents the advantage compared to the proposed protocol of Ref.~\cite{PhysRevLett.126.030501} to work for finite magnetic fields and not just in the limit of $B\to 0$, allowing us to extract a sizeable Hall signal from the experiment.
 In the Supplementary Information, we show that, regardless of the experimental procedure, for an ideal system -- at zero temperature, infinite and perfectly periodic -- in the single-band metal regime, the polarization $P_y$ and the current $J_x$ are bound by the relation

 where only the proportionality constant $\mathcal I_M$ depends on the number of legs $M$ ($\mathcal I_2=1/(2t_y)$ and $\mathcal I_3=\sqrt 2/t_y$, see also Ref.~\cite{greschner2019universal}, which addressed exclusively the $\varphi\rightarrow0$ limit).
 Additionally, assuming that it is possible to fine-tune $E_y$ to a value $E_{\rm H}$ such that $\langle P_y\rangle=0$, one finds the universal relation